-The Institute has an authorized operating line of credit of \$15,000 at prime lending rate minus 0.75%.
-As at March 31, 2019, \$3,200 was used from this facility.
-This line of credit is secured by a general security agreement.
-The line of credit is repayable on demand or by October 2019.
-On that date, the loan is expected to be repaid with a pre-approved term loan of \$15,000, with an interest rate fixed through a SWAP contract at 3.07% and maturing on October 31, 2029.
+On October 31, 2019 the Institute repaid their operating line of credit with a pre-approved term loan of \$15,000, with an interest rate fixed through a SWAP contract at 3.07% and maturing on October 31, 2024.

-The Institute has also an overdraft lending agreement with the Toronto Dominion Bank for an amount of \$500 for the purpose of financing a Letter of Credit for the City of Ottawa in connection with the construction in progress.
+The Institute also has an overdraft lending agreement with the Toronto Dominion Bank for an amount of \$500 for the purpose of financing a Letter of Credit for the City of Ottawa in connection with the construction in progress.
 This operating loan is repayable on demand, bears interest at prime rate minus 0.75% and is secured by a general security agreement.
-This operating loan was not used by the Institute as of March 31, 2019.
+This operating loan was not used by the Institute as of March 31, 2020.